A 501(c)(3) building the World Mental Health Curriculum

 Building Relationships

-Verbal and non-verbal communication, social skills, persuasion, and the foundations of healthy connection.
+Verbal and non-verbal communication, social skills at baseline and advanced levels, and the habits that make healthy connection possible.

 Module 03